 Heavenly Father, hear our prayer for people who are sick in body, mind or spirit, for all who are suffering long-term effects of coronavirus and those who are living with a dementia, their families, friends and carers.
-May they receive the care and support they need at this time of crisis and may they experience your presence in their need, so they find healing, peace of mind, renewed strength and comfort.
+May they receive the care and support they need and may they experience your presence in their need, so they find healing, peace of mind, renewed strength and comfort.

-We pray for everybody who is facing unemployment, addictions, broken relationships, loneliness and especially bereavement at a time we usually associate with joyful celebration.
+We pray for everybody who face unemployment, addictions, broken relationships, loneliness and especially bereavement.
 Help us to be sensitive to the needs of our neighbours, so we can offer friendship and practical support to them.
+In a time of